TYPES OF BLENDERS: HOW TO CHOOSE

 While blenders can vary widely in size, design and features, the information discussed below will give you a general idea of the typical differences between the three most common types of blenders:

-The type of blender that usually comes to mind is this popular countertop appliance that includes a base containing the motor, a clear pitcher or jar, and a plastic lid.
+The type of blender that usually comes to mind is this popular countertop appliance that includes a base containing the motor, a clear pitcher or jar and a plastic lid.
 These traditional blenders are the kind you see in a bar, coffee shop or smoothie shop.
-They offer multiple speeds designed for mixing, blending, chopping and more.
+They offer multiple speeds that are designed for mixing, blending, chopping and more.

 When purchasing a countertop blender, there are several factors to consider:

 Blenders come with jars that have different capacities, typically between 4 and 8 cups.
-If you plan to make larger quantities in your blender, consider a larger model, such as the KitchenAid® High Performance Series.
+If you plan to make larger quantities in your blender, consider a larger model, such as the KitchenAid® High Performance Series blender.

 The motor strength, often described by wattage or Horsepower (HP), determines how much power it can bring to the job.
 If you’re looking to try green smoothies using fibrous vegetables such as kale, be sure to choose from higher-powered blenders, such as the KitchenAid® K400 series or Pro Line® Series.

 Some blender jars have double wall thermal control jars for pureeing hot soups and sauces and keeping them warm, while most have single-walled jars.

 Some blenders have specific settings for common uses.
-The KitchenAid® K400 model has 3 Preset Recipe Programs: Ice Crush, Icy Drinks, and Smoothie to deliver ideal performance for each task.
-The Pro Line Series Blender with Thermal Control Jar includes programs for smoothies, juice, as well as blending and heating soup to serve and enjoy hot right from the jar.
+The KitchenAid® K400 model has 3 Preset Recipe Programs: Ice Crush, Icy Drinks and Smoothie to deliver ideal performance for each task.
+The Pro Line® Series Blender with Thermal Control Jar includes programs for smoothies and juices, as well as blending and heating soups to serve and enjoy hot right from the jar.